That Software Guy, Inc.'s Logo

 countis the number of discounts the customer will receive; it must be a numeric quantity

-choiceis the string PROD, CAT, PRICE or MINPRICE, followed by an identifier (product or category id, or product price), followed by a percent or dollar sign, followed by an amount
+choiceis the string PROD, CAT, PRICE, MINPRICE or MANUF, followed by an identifier (product or category id, product price or manufacturer id), followed by a percent or dollar sign, followed by an amount

 Note that this is different from the discount specified in set_discount because no explicit quantity is specified per choice; the quantity set at the level above.